acutario/decoratex/README.md

 ## What does this package do?

-  Maybe you was in some situations where you need some related data of a model that is not straight stored with it's attributes and it requires a complex logic to calculate that can't be easly solved with a query.
-Maybe you will need this data in multiple points of the instace life cicle and you want the data available in a standar way instead of use an external module function each time you need the value.
+  Maybe you were in some situations where you need some related data of a model that is not straight stored with it's attributes and it requires complex logic to calculate their value, which can't be easly solved with a query.
+Maybe you will need this data in multiple points of the instace life cicle and you want the data available in a standard way instead of using an external module function each time you need it's value.

-  In this cases, this is waht decoratex can do for you:
+  In this cases, this is what decoratex can do for you:

   * Add virtual fields to the model schema to let you use your model like the same struct type with these new fields.